browserengineering/book/book/scripts.md

 you just call `evaljs`!
 With this newfound knowledge, let's modify our web browser to run JavaScript code.

-On the web, JavaScript is found in `<script>` tags, in two different ways.
-First, a `<script>` tag may have a `src` attribute with a relative URL that points to a JavaScript file, much like with CSS files.
-Second, a `<script>` tag may also have ordinary text contents, which are run directly.
-For your toy browser, let's just implement the first.^[The second makes parsing a challenge, since it's hard to avoid less than and greater than comparisons in your code.]
+On the web, JavaScript is found in `<script>` tags.
+Normally, a `<script>` tag has a `src` attribute with a relative URL that points to a JavaScript file, much like with CSS files.
+A `<script>` tag could also contain JavaScript source code between the start and end tag, but we won't implement that.^[It's a challenge for parsing, since it's hard to avoid less than and greater than signs in JavaScript code.]

-The implementation here will look much like for CSS.
+Finding and downloading those scripts is similar to what we did for CSS.
 First, we need to find all of the scripts:

 ``` {.python replace=nodes/self.nodes}
 class Tab: